tetratelabs/istio-0to60/docs/the-app.md

     kubectl exec $SLEEP_POD -it -- curl web-frontend
     ```

-    The console output should show an HTML page listing customers using an HTML table.
+    The console output should show an HTML page listing customers in an HTML table.

 ## Next

 In the next lab, we expose the `web-frontend` using an Istio Ingress Gateway.

-This will allow us to see this application in a web browser.
+This will allow us to access this application on the web.